philipdev/stateflow/README.md

 **Params**

 - name `string`
-- obj `object` | `function` - object or getter function which will be executed on `State#get`
+- obj `object` | `function` - object or getter function executed on `State#get`

 <a name="module_stateflow..State#listenTo"></a>
 ###state.listenTo(objectOrName, event, listener)
-Listen to a service event while the state is active.
-All events registered with 'listenTo' while be automatically removed when the state exits. if the listener is a string then it's considered a state completion event.
+Listen to a service event while this state is active.
+All events registered with 'listenTo' are automatically removed when the state exits.

 **Params**

 - objectOrName `object` | `string` - the service name (string) which was registered with set or event emitter instance (object),
 - event `string` - the event to listen on
-- listener `callback` | `string` - event listener or state completion event
+- listener `callback` | `string` - event listener function or state completion event

 <a name="module_stateflow..State#cancelTimeout"></a>
 ###state.cancelTimeout()
-Cancel the previous installed timeout, note this function is impliciltly called when the state exists, but might be necessary whensub sequenctial async calls must be called after operation was complete which should not be influenced by a timeout.
+Cancel the previous installed timeout, always executed when state exits.
+Can be used within a state action.

 <a name="module_stateflow..State#installTimeout"></a>
 ###state.installTimeout(timeout, handler)
-Install a state timeout handler.
+Install a state timeout handler, an active timeout is automatically cancelled before going to the next state.

 **Params**

-- timeout `integer` - the timeout in ms
+- timeout `integer` - timeout in milliseconds
-- handler `callback` | `string` - the function or completion event (string) to be called when the timeout expires or the completion event to be fired when timeout expires.
+- handler `callback` | `string` - function or completion event (string).

 <a name="module_stateflow..StateFlow"></a>
 ##class: stateflow~StateFlow